Buddhist philosophy: Prajñāpāramitā and Mādhyamaka

+Oh, Sariputra, form does not differ from emptiness, and emptiness does not differ from form.Form is emptiness and emptiness is form; the same is true for feelings, perceptions, volitions, and consciousness.The Prajñāpāramitā sources also note that this applies to every single phenomenon, even Buddhahood.
+The goal of the Buddhist aspirant in the Prajñāpāramitā texts is to awaken to the perfection of wisdom ("prajñāpāramitā"), a non-conceptual transcendent wisdom that knows the emptiness of all things while not being attached to anything (including the very idea of emptiness itself or perfect wisdom).

 The Prajñāpāramitā teachings are associated with the work of the Buddhist philosopher Nāgārjuna (c.
 150 – c.
-250 CE) and the Madhyamaka (Middle way) school.
-Nāgārjuna was one of the most influential Indian Buddhist thinkers; he gave the classical arguments for the empty nature of phenomena and attacked the Sarvāstivāda and Pudgalavada schools' essentialism in his magnum opus, The Fundamental Verses on the Middle Way (Mūlamadhyamakakārikā).
-In the Mūlamadhyamakakārikā, Nagarjuna relies on reductio ad absurdum arguments to refute various theories which assume svabhava (an inherent essence or "own being").
+250 CE) and the Mādhyamaka ("Middle Way") school.
+Nāgārjuna was one of the most influential Indian Mahāyāna thinkers.
+He gave the classical arguments for the empty nature of all dharmas and attacked the essentialism found in various Abhidharma schools (and also in Hindu philosophy) in his magnum opus, The Root Verses on the Middle Way (Mūlamadhyamakakārikā).
+In the Mūlamadhyamakakārikā, Nagarjuna relies on reductio ad absurdum arguments to refute various theories which assume svabhāva (an inherent essence or substantial being), dravya (substances or entity), or any theory of existence (bhāva).
 In this work, he covers topics such as causation, motion, and the sense faculties.

-Nagarjuna asserted a direct connection between, even identity of, dependent origination, non-self (anatta), and emptiness (śūnyatā).
-He pointed out that implicit in the early Buddhist concept of dependent origination is the lack of anatta (substantial being) underlying the participants in origination, so that they have no independent existence, a state identified as śūnyatā (i.e., emptiness of a nature or essence (svabhāva sunyam).
+Nāgārjuna asserted a direct connection between, even identity of, dependent origination (pratītyasamutpāda), emptiness (śūnyatā), and non-self (anattā).
+He pointed out that implicit in the early Buddhist concept of dependent origination is the lack of a permanent, unchanging self underlying the participants in origination, so that they have no independent existence, a state identified as being empty (svabhāva śūnyam: i.e., emptiness of a nature or essence).